cknightdevelopment/cknightdevelopment.github.io/_posts/2016-09-05-build-solutions-and-projects-with-powershell.markdown

 }
 ```

 Pretty simple right?
-You provide `buildVS` with a file path to a Visual Studio solution or project file, and optionally tell it to restore the NuGet packages and/or clean the solution/project before performing the build (both are `true` by default).
-But how do you use it?
-Easy!
-Just add it to your PowerShell profile.
+We declare a variable named `$msBuildExe` and set it equal to the full file path of where Visual Studio installs the `MSBuild.exe` (by default).
+The `buildVS` function takes three parameters:

+- `path` = relative file path to a Visual Studio solution or project file
+- `nuget` = restore NuGet packages (optional, default is true)
+- `clean` = clean the solution/project before performing the build (optional, default is true)

-If you do not already have a PowerShell profile follow these steps:
+But how do you call it?
+First, add the `buildVS` function to your PowerShell profile.
+If you do not already have a PowerShell profile then follow these steps:

 1. Open a PowerShell console
 2. Run `$PROFILE`